cptwunderlich/misc/README.md

 ### pyquine.c

-This is like a "multiquine".
-But whereas the Wikipedia definition of a multiquine requires the user to specify the desired language as input, this quine simply is a valid Python3 and C program.
+This is a "[polyglot](https://en.wikipedia.org/wiki/Polyglot_%28computing%29) quine".
+It is a valid Python3 and C program at the same time.

 Tested with gcc 4.8.2 (on x86_64 Linux/Ubuntu) and Python 3.4.0.